lv-csbg/vizan-client-python/README.rst

 Local Web server
 ________________

-For local server you need to install docker and perform post-installation steps on Linux Then you need to download the image.
+For local server you need to install `Docker <https://docs.docker.com/install/>`_ .
+On Linux also you should perform `post-installation steps <https://docs.docker.com/install/linux/linux-postinstall/>`_ .

 .. code-block:: bash

     $ docker pull lvcsbg/tools:vizan-webserver

-And run Local server
+And to run local server:

 .. code-block:: python